-Working in Cologne
+Work in Cologne

 Somewhere to hang your hat:

 Living in Cologne is quite affordable, you can even rent your own apartment.
 Just like in every other city the renting prices for your room or apartment are dependent on the location.

-Cost of Living:
+Cost of Living in Cologne:

 Milk (1Litre) €0.70 Eggs (12) €1.74

 Potatoes (1KG) €1.01 White Bread €.98

-Cigarettes €5.50 Beer €1.12
+Cigarettes €6.00 Beer €.77

 The public transport is just as it should be for a million city.
 You can use the tram, the underground, the bus or the train.
-The public transport is well connected, the only thing you have to take care of is that most of the time the train is delayed.
+Public transport in Cologne is well connected, the only thing you have to take care of is that most of the time the train is delayed.
 But as there are many options to go from A to B, that should not bother you too much.

 It’s not all work work work:

 You can see the stunning cathedral ‘Kölner Dom’ or go to the chocolate museum on a rainy day.
-Especially on the 11th of November the streets are crowded due to the opening of the legendary carneval seasonal.
-On this date every person is dressed up and the bars and pubs are quite crowded.
+Especially on the 11th of November, the streets are crowded due to the opening of the legendary carnival seasonal.
+On this date, every person is dressed up and the bars and pubs are quite crowded.